Skip to content

 by Rachel Deeley

-The coming year promises to be packed with must-have new books for every kind of cook.
-Whether you’re looking for batch cooking ideas, high-protein meals, plant-based dinners, celebratory feasts and desserts, or tips and recipes for finally making your own bread, we’ve rounded up some of the most exciting cookbooks to look forward to in 2025.
+2025 promises to be packed with must-have new books for every kind of cook.
+Whether you’re looking for batch cooking ideas, high-protein meals, plant-based dinners, celebratory feasts and desserts, or tips and recipes for finally making your own bread, we’ve rounded up some of the most exciting cookbooks to look forward to this year.

 Easy Air Fryer